tern-tools/tern/README.md

 ```
 $ tern -l report -s -i golang:1.12 -f output.txt
 ```
-WARNING: Tern is meant to give guidance on what may be installed in a container image, so we recommended that for the purpose of investigation, to use the default report format.
+WARNING: Tern is meant to give guidance on what may be installed in a container image.
+We recommend that you use the default report format for the purpose of investigation.

 ## JSON Format<a name="report-json">